usacpcheung/timetabling-app/README.md

 under-attended subjects roughly ten times more attractive than others.
 Increase this value if you want the solver to focus even more on improving attendance.
 You can also set a separate **Well-attended weight**.
-This weight applies when a student's attendance percentage already meets the threshold.
-Try a value of **0** if you want the solver to freely drop these subjects once targets are met.
-Small weights such as `0.1` may not noticeably reduce solve times and the solver can still take a few minutes to finish.
-With **Require all subjects?** enabled, even a tiny positive value like `0.1` can cause the solver to spend much longer generating a timetable, so consider setting this weight to `0` if solving becomes slow.
+This weight applies once a student's attendance percentage meets the threshold.
+Try **0** if you want the solver to freely drop these subjects after the target is met.
+Small values such as `0.1` may not noticeably speed up solving—the solver can still take a few minutes.
+When **Use attendance priority** and **Require all subjects?** are both enabled, even a tiny positive value like `0.1` can make schedule generation take far longer, so set the weight to `0` if it becomes slow.

 When using group lessons you can adjust **Group weight** to bias the solver toward scheduling them.
 This multiplier boosts the objective weight of any